California pummeled by heavy rain amid another round of storms

 Crews Saturday were forced to suspend the search for a missing 5-year-old boy who was swept away by floodwaters Monday in San Marcos Creek, near San Miguel due to rising water levels and unsuitable weather conditions, the San Luis Obispo County Sheriff's Office reported.

-Just over 22,200 customers in California were without power Saturday afternoon, according to the tracking website poweroutage.us.
+Just over 26,000 customers in California were without power Saturday afternoon, according to the outage tracking website poweroutage.us.

 Flood warnings were issued for the region north of San Francisco Bay, including Marin, Napa, Sonoma and Mendocino counties.

-To the south, warnings were posted for parts of counties including San Mateo and Santa Cruz, where the tiny community of Felton Grove along the San Lorenzo River was ordered evacuated.
+Warnings were posted for parts of counties including San Mateo and Santa Cruz, where the tiny community of Felton Grove along the San Lorenzo River was ordered evacuated.
+An evacuation order also was issued for residents of the Wilton area in semirural southeastern Sacramento County.
+Authorities cited the threat of flooding from the Cosumnes River.

 The swollen Salinas River swamped farmland in Monterey County, and to the east, flood warnings were in effect for Merced County in the agricultural Central Valley.